Base64 Encoder & Decoder

 Base64 encoding increases data size by approximately 33%.
 Every 3 bytes of input become 4 Base64 characters.
 This overhead is the trade-off for being able to safely represent binary data as text.

-How does this tool handle UTF-8 characters?
+How does this tool handle different character encodings?